PatilRohit03/Liver-disease-prediction/README.md

-# Consumer Forecast Prediction
+# Liver Patient Prediction

 ## Description
-A Regression type prediction model using *Random Forest Classifier* algorithm.
-It uses MSE (Mean Squared Error) as the metric for prediction.
+This is colaborative team project of 4 members, where we were tasked with building 2 prediction model using different algorithms and compare both the algorithms based on some metric (e.g. accuracy, precision, etc), then display the comparision in the form of graph.

+We should then test the model in:
+1) Jenkins
+2) Docker
+3) Selenium

+### Our Approach
+We used *Linear Regression* and *Random Forest Regression* as the algorithms to build this model.
+We chose R², MAE (Mean Absolute Error) and MSE (Mean Squared Error) as the metrics for prediction, and used **matplotlib** library for plotting comparison graph of the 2 algorithms.

+Then, displayed the results using flask.

 ## Steps